epigraphy-info/epigraphy-info/meeting_pages/workshop_4.md

 *From the central station or bus station:*

-Metro lines and busses of the HVV will take you any place in the city [https://geofox.hvv.de/jsf/home.seam?clear=true&language=en](https://geofox.hvv.de/jsf/home.seam?clear=true&language=en).
+Metro lines and busses of the HVV will take you any place in the city, see [HVV](https://geofox.hvv.de/jsf/home.seam?clear=true&language=en).

 If you will be using public transport frequently, we suggest the purchase of a Hamburg Card.
 It can be booked for 1 to 5 days (10,50-42,50 € for Single tickets) and offers you special discounts for museums, restaurants, coffeeshops and much more.